 Friday, 6 PM.
 A research agent ships behind caching and rate limits.
 By Saturday midnight it has fired roughly 8,400 API calls, re-querying the same documents with slightly different prompts and appending every tool response to a growing context.
 Cost per call is now forty times baseline.
 The ZenML production survey of 1,200 deployments documents the shape of this failure.[1]
 No alert fired.
 No circuit tripped.
 The system worked exactly as designed.
 Monday: a $12,000 invoice.

 Monitoring did not fail.
 Monitoring just showed up after the burn.
-Cloud anomaly detection aggregates on a 24–48 hour lag, which is another way of saying it tells you about Friday's incident on Sunday afternoon.
-The control that catches the loop in time is not in the billing dashboard.
-It lives in the orchestration layer — in-process, per-session, measuring cumulative spend against a defined envelope and tripping before the loop compounds.
+Cloud anomaly detection aggregates on a 24–48 hour lag — another way of saying it tells you about Friday's incident on Sunday afternoon.
+Meanwhile, Datadog's 2026 State of AI Engineering report found that 5% of all LLM call spans report errors, and 60% of those errors are rate-limit exceeded — the provider's backstop, not yours.[7]
+Your engineering team should not be relying on a vendor's rate limiter as a cost control.
+That control runs in the orchestration layer — in-process, per-session, measuring cumulative spend against a defined envelope and tripping before the loop compounds.

 This is the circuit breaker pattern, ported.
 Hystrix used it for service availability: when a downstream endpoint starts failing, stop sending traffic instead of hammering a broken system.
 The adaptation for cost is mechanical.
 Replace HTTP 500 rate with session spend exceeding a profiled envelope.
 Everything else maps one to one.